aws-samples/aws-nlp-workshop/3_NLPClassifier/README.md

 You'll start by creating a SageMaker notebook instance with the requisite permissions.
 Depending on the workshop, you will then interact with SageMaker via sample Jupyter notebooks, the AWS CLI, the SageMaker console, or all three.
 During a workshop, you'll explore various data sets, create model training jobs using SageMaker's hosted training feature, and create endpoints to serve predictions from your models using SageMaker's hosted endpoint feature.

-# Creating a Notebook Instance
+# Creating required Infrastrucutre

-We'll start by creating an Amazon S3 bucket that will be used throughout the workshop.
-We'll then create a SageMaker notebook instance, which we will use for the other workshop modules.
+In any machine learning project, you as a data scientist or data engineer would need a compute instance to execute code for various tasks, such as gathering, analyzing, and visualizing data, experimenting with ML model etc. In SageMaker, you would provision this infrastructure in form of Notebook Instance, which will provide you with a cloud hosted Jupyter Notebook, which can access S3 buckets and other resources.
+You can also use notebooks on this instance to run hosted training deployment, in a programmatic way.

+In addition, you'll also need an object storage, in form of an S3 bucket, that you'll use to store data and model artifacts.

-## 1. Create a S3 Bucket
+## 1. Create an S3 Bucket

-SageMaker typically uses S3 as storage for data and model artifacts.
+SageMaker uses S3 as storage for data and model artifacts.
 In this step you'll create a S3 bucket for this purpose.
 To begin, sign into the AWS Management Console, https://console.aws.amazon.com/.
 You can create a new S3 bucket for the ML training, or use the same S3 bucket.
 Be warned that the bucket we created in the first module of this workshop might more open permissions than what you need here.

 ### High-Level Instructions